drevops/vortex/.scaffold/docs/README.md

-# DrevOps documentation
+# Scaffold documentation

-Documentation for the DrevOps project.
+Documentation for the Scaffold project.

 ## Local build